Evolving Abstract Transformers for Gradient-Guided, Adaptable Abstract Interpretation: Overview

-\pheader{Imprecision of Current Transformers} Consider the program shown in Fig.~\ref{lst:octa}.
-The relation $x \le 0$ holds at the start of the loop since $x = 0$, and in each iteration, $x$ is incremented by $y$ and then decremented by $y + 1$, effectively decreasing $x$ by one.
-Thus, $x \le 0$ is preserved across iterations and is a valid loop invariant, implying the assertion should hold.
-However, when analyzed using the \textsc{Clam} static analyzer~\cite{seahorn} with the Octagon domain from the state-of-the-art \textsc{Elina} numerical abstract domain library, the inferred invariant does not include $x \le 0$, even though this constraint is expressible in the Octagon domain, and the assertion remains unproven.
-This is because the abstract transformers used for assignments (Lines 5 and 7) in \textsc{Elina} are imprecise.
-Specifically, just before Line~7 ($x := x - y$), the input octagon is $o = \{x \le 10,\; 1 \le y \le 11,\; x - y \le -1,\; x + y \le 21\}$.
-After this assignment, $-x$ becomes $y - x$.
-Since $y - x \ge 1$, the most precise lowe bound for $-x$ is given by $-x \ge 1$.
-However, the output octagon from \textsc{Elina} contains $-x \ge -9$, which is sound (since $-x \ge -9$ over-approximates $-x \ge 1$) but not precise.
-This imprecision ultimately causes the analysis to miss $x \le 0$ as an invariant.
-Such imprecision arises because libraries like \textsc{Elina} apply sound but imprecise heuristics to maintain efficiency, rather than computing tight bounds via optimization.
-In this case, \textsc{Elina} applies \emph{interval relaxation}, which discards relational constraints and reasons only over interval bounds of variables.
-Given $x \in [-\infty, 10]$ and $y \in [1, 11]$, this yields $y - x \in [-9, \infty]$, leading to $-x \ge -9$.
-However, the input octagon contains a tighter bound $y - x \ge 1$.
-Such approximations are cheap but imprecise and miss bounds derivable via optimization.
+Consider the program in Fig.~\ref{lst:octa}.
+Since $x = 0$ at start of the loop, $x \le 0$ holds initially.
+In each iteration, $x$ increases by $y$ and then decreases by $y + 1$, effectively decreasing by 1.
+So, $x \le 0$ holds always and is a valid loop invariant, implying that the assertion holds.
+However, when analyzed with the state-of-the-art \elina~\cite{SinghPV17} library using the Octagon domain, the inferred invariant does not include $x \le 0$ and assertion remains unproven, even though this constraint lies in the octagonal template.
+This is because the abstract transformers used for assignments in \elina are \textit{imprecise}.
+For instance, at Line~7, the following transition arises during the analysis: